-The global biosimilar insulin market size is expected to be worth USD 2502.4 million in 2021 and is projected to touch USD 9880.96 million by 2031, at a CAGR of 14.7% during the forecast period.
+The global biosimilar insulin market size was approximately USD 3.46 billion in 2024 and is projected to grow to USD 11.03 billion by 2033, at a CAGR of 13.9% during the forecast period.

 This insulin is a biological replica of the original insulin that is gaining popularity for development and use.
 Biosimilar insulins are produced in living organisms (e.g., yeast and bacteria) in order to produce large quantities of the desired large-protein product, limiting the ability to produce exact replicas of original biological medications.
 Because these insulins are less expensive than original products, they provide opportunities for the NHS in terms of availability and cost of care.
 However, there is a lack of awareness about their use among healthcare professionals and people with diabetes.
 These types of insulins are also known as follow-on insulins and are intended to be very similar to the reference biologic drug product described in a patent.